zshi719/2025-Data-24100/README.md

 ### Quizzes (Ind.)

-Each Thursday (starting week \#2) there will be a short quiz (15–30 minutes) given at the start of the class.
+Each Wednesday (starting week \#2) there will be a short quiz (15–30 minutes) given at the start of the class.
 These quizzes are _cumulative_ over the course of the quarter.
 Note that the lowest quiz grade will be dropped at the end.

 More information on the quizzes is provided in the [course material](#course-material) section below.